-2.7 Reporting Evaluation Results
+2.6 Reporting Evaluation Results

-The respective Annual Review Committee will use the standard forms provided by the EVPAA to prepare individual annual faculty evaluation reports that include narrative descriptions of the faculty accomplishments in the categories of teaching, research and scholarship, professional service, and an overall rating that is one of: Exceeds Expectations (4), Meets Expectations (3), Does not Meet Expectations (2), Unsatisfactory (1).
+The respective Annual Review Committee will use the standard forms provided by the Office of the EVP and Provost to prepare individual annual faculty evaluation reports that include narrative descriptions of the faculty accomplishments in the categories of teaching, research and scholarship, professional service, and an overall rating that is one of: Exceeds Expectations (4), Meets Expectations (3), Does not Meet Expectations (2), Unsatisfactory (1).
 If the overall rating is Does Not Meet Expectations or Unsatisfactory, then the narrative should also include suggestions for improvement.